 Tourists viewing a seal, shows a good look at the front flippers

-Bearded seals are not a social species, and typically occur alone or in small groups throughout their range.
-During the breeding season, some social behaviour is seen, with the males producing various vocalizations to advertise their breeding condition (Mizuguchi et al. 2016) and/or defend a breeding territory (Charrier et al. 2013).
+Bearded seals are not a social species and typically occur alone or in small groups throughout their range.
+During the breeding season, some social behaviour is seen, with the males producing various vocalisations to advertise their breeding condition (Mizuguchi et al. 2016) and/or defend a breeding territory (Charrier et al. 2013).
 Males are also aggressive toward other males during breeding, with both bubble-blowing displays and direct physical contact (Kovacs 2016).

 Bearded seals are closely associated with sea ice throughout their lives, especially during the critical life history periods related to reproduction and moulting.
-They prefer areas of moving pack ice and open water such as leads and polynyas, where the water depth is less than around 200 m, but they have been seen to maintain breathing holes in landfast ice and occupy deeper areas.
-In the open water season, bearded seals have been seen to enter river estuaries and haul out on land (Stewart and Lockhart 2005).
+They prefer areas of moving pack ice and open water such as leads and polynyas, where the water depth is less than around 200 m, but they have also been seen to maintain breathing holes in landfast ice and occupy deeper areas.
+In the open water season, bearded seals have been seen to enter river estuaries and haul out on land (Stewart & Lockhart 2005).
 They are primarily coastal animals but may also be found in drifting pack ice far from shore in shallow areas such as the Bering and Barents Seas (Kovacs et al. 2011).

 Bearded seals overwinter near polynyas or other areas with leads and open water, or they stay near ice edges.
 The “North Water”, a large annual polynya between Canada and Greenland, is an important overwintering location for bearded seals.
-A recent aerial survey conducted over the eastern part of the North Water in April 2014 found an estimated 10,000 bearded seals there (NAMMCO 2015).
+An aerial survey conducted over the eastern part of the North Water in April 2014 found an estimated 10,000 bearded seals there (NAMMCO 2015).

 In some areas, as in the Bering and Chukchi seas, they undergo seasonal movements with the advance and retreat of sea ice (Kovacs 2016).
-In other parts of their range they stay more or less in the same area year-round, making more local movements in response to ice conditions.
+In other parts of their range, they stay more or less in the same area year-round, making more local movements in response to ice conditions.

 Sexual maturity and breeding

 Pups are born on the ice, either on pack ice or on small floes of annual sea ice (Hindell et al. 2012).
-In Svalbard, bearded seals have also been seen to use loose pieces of glacier ice for birthing and nursing when sea ice was not available (Lydersen et al. 2014).
+In Svalbard, bearded seals have also been seen to use loose pieces of glacier ice for birthing and nursing when sea ice is not available (Lydersen et al. 2014).
 Pupping occurs from late March to mid-May, with births occurring later in the year in the northern parts of the range.
 Peak pupping in Svalbard happens in early May, although newborn pups have been seen there as late as August (Gjertz et al. 2000).

 Bearded seal pups are capable of swimming and following the adult female soon after birth (Hammill et al. 1994).
-A study of four nursing pups found that they spent about 53% of the time in the water, and were submerged for 42% of that time (Lydersen et al. 1994).
+A study of four nursing pups found that they spent about 53% of the time in the water and were submerged for 42% of that time (Lydersen et al. 1994).
 Six of the seven pups tagged in a study at Svalbard dived deeper than 448 m by the time they were 2 months old (Gjertz et al. 2000).
 This early swimming ability may have evolved so that the young can escape predation by polar bears, the bearded seal’s main predator.
 There is also evidence that pups are learning to catch and feed on small prey while they are still nursing (Lydersen et al. 1996).

 Male bearded seals return to the same breeding location year after year (Jones et al. 2014).
-Some males occupy and defend the same territory over a series of consecutive years, while other males exhibit a “roaming” pattern, returning to the same general area but not to specific display locations (Van Parijs and Clark 2006, Van Parijs et al. 2004).
+Some males occupy and defend the same territory over a series of consecutive years, while other males exhibit a “roaming” pattern, returning to the same general area but not to specific display locations (Van Parijs & Clark 2006, Van Parijs et al. 2004).
 These roaming males may be young males or mature males in poorer condition that are unable to maintain a territory (Van Parijs & Clark 2006).

 Watch a video of a male bearded seal vocalizing and blowing bubbles

 Males are aggressive towards each other during the breeding season, with displays of bubble-blowing and physical combat, indicating that the mating system is likely polygynous (Kovacs 2016).
-Mating occurs in the water, making it difficult to observe individual behaviour.
+Mating occurs in the water, making it difficult to observe behaviour.